iitggithub/iitggithub.github.io/articles/2021-10-how-to-fix-chmod-execute-permissions.md

 #### Use the ld.so and ld-linux.so\* dynamic loader to execute chmod

-According to its [man page(https://linux.die.net/man/8/ld-linux)], "The programs ld.so and ld-linux.so* find and load the shared libraries needed by a program, prepare the program to run, and then run it.".
+According to its [man page](https://linux.die.net/man/8/ld-linux), "The programs ld.so and ld-linux.so\* find and load the shared libraries needed by a program, prepare the program to run, and then run it.".

 We can use this to execute chmod despite the fact it doesn't have execute permissions, and undo our mistake.
 Before doing so, we first need to find the ld linux binary.
 In Amazon Linux 2, I found ld.so under /usr/lib64/ld-2.26.so.